20 Most Frequently Asked Questions About Tofu (And Answers)

 5. What Are the Different Types of Tofu?

-• Silken Tofu – Soft and creamy, great for smoothies, soups, and desserts.
+• Silken – Creamy and soft, ideal for smoothies and desserts.

-• Soft Tofu – Slightly firmer than silken, used in soups and dips.
+• Soft – Delicate but scoopable, used in soups or sauces.

-6. How Do You Make Tofu Taste Better?
+6. How Do You Make Tofu Taste Good?

 7. Does Tofu Need to Be Cooked?